lukehorvat/path-dependencies/README.md

 end
 ```

-When your Rails application starts, an error will be raised immediately if any dependencies are not available on the `PATH`.
+When your Rails application starts, an error will be raised immediately if any binaries/commands are not available on the `PATH`.
 A nice precautionary measure!

+## Related

+If you find this gem useful, you may also like [env-dependencies](https://github.com/lukehorvat/env-dependencies).